MultiQC/MultiQC/docs/core/reports/customisation.md

       - "5.1.0"
 ```

+If a group and software have the same name (eg. `samtools` -> `samtools`),
+the software name will not be repeated in the section header.

 ### Software versions YAML file

 If you prefer to provide versions in a separate YAML file, MultiQC will look